qCring/UnityQASamples/doc/1-webgl-aa.md

 This sample demonstrates an issue with anti-aliasing on WebGL builds.
 The main camera uses the **forward rendering** pipeline and AA is set to **8x**.

+Currently, WebGL builds which are using any Unity2017.3 beta version (last tested **2017.3.0b10**) show a black screen when launched via Safari on some macOS machines.
+Prior to 2017.3, AA is not working with WebGL 1.0.

 Here are the results for different combinations of:

 - Unity version